charmainemak09/SyncCircle/replit.md

 - June 17, 2025.
 Integrated automatic notification creation when forms are activated and responses submitted
 - June 17, 2025.
 Fixed notification triggers for new form creation and added click-to-navigate functionality
 - June 17, 2025.
 Completed notification system testing - all space members receive form reminders and response alerts
+- June 23, 2025.
+Fixed edit functionality to prevent duplicate records - backend now automatically updates existing responses instead of creating new ones
+- June 23, 2025.
+Enhanced edit URL parsing and added debugging logs to track edit mode detection
+- June 23, 2025.
+Improved auto-save functionality to work for both new responses and edits
 ```

 ## User Preferences